sbme-tutorials/fibonacci-report_admin-access-Ayamachii/README.md

 * A memory complexity of **O(1)**

 ---
-##Method 5
+## Method 5

 As mentioned earlier, the **golden ratio** is derived from the Fibonacci sequence where the **quotient** between each successive pair of numbers **approximates** to 1.618.

-This method deals with the Fibonacci sequence as a geometric sequence to find the nth term.
+This method deals with the Fibonacci sequence as a geometric sequence to find the n<sup>th</sup> term.

 Since it uses an approximate value of the golden ratio it is **NOT as accurate** as the other methods mentioned.